- Board Charter

 - Remuneration Committee

-- Development of corporate objectives and strategy with management and approving plans, new investments, divestments, major capital expenditure and operating expenditure and major funding activities proposed by management;
+- Evaluate, approve, and monitor new investments, divestments, major capital expenditure and operating expenditure, capital management and major funding activities including the issue of securities;

-- Monitoring actual performance against defined performance expectations and reviewing operating information to understand at all time the state of the health of the Company;
+- Monitor actual performance against defined performance expectations and reviewing operating information to always understand the state of the health of the Company;

 - Satisfying itself that there are appropriate reporting systems and controls in place to assure the Board that proper operational, financial, compliance, risk management and internal control processes are in place and functioning appropriately;